jostermi/zscaler/README.md

         ##############################

 URL.py is a simple program to look at URL catagories, create a new custom URL catagory, add URLs to the custom catagory, and validate URLs for which catagory they should be in.
-These are just samples to help reduce time.

         ##############################

         To Execute all of these programs
         -u to define the Zscaler cloud that you are configured on -c to pass the jsession ID.

-for example
+These are just samples to help reduce time.
+To execute the programs for example

         python3 Security.py -u admin.zscloud.net -c JSESSIONID=6088D7E771AD061D8B08DDB2F155ABCD

 The JSESSIONID is created by this code snippit.